ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 **2. Bursts cover a smaller geographic area**
 SLC products are extremely large, and in many cases, only a small portion of the image is of interest.
 You can process only the bursts that cover your specific area of interest, which significantly decreases the time and cost required to generate InSAR products.

-Refer to the [Sentinel-1 Bursts tutorial](https://storymaps.arcgis.com/stories/88c8fe67933340779eddef212d76b8b8 "Sentinel-1 Bursts Tutorial https://arcg.is/zSafi0") to learn more about how ASF extracts burst-level products from Sentinel-1 IW/EW SLCs.
+Refer to the [Sentinel-1 Bursts tutorial](https://storymaps.arcgis.com/stories/88c8fe67933340779eddef212d76b8b8 "Sentinel-1 Bursts Tutorial https://arcg.is/zSafi0" ){target=_blank} to learn more about how ASF extracts burst-level products from Sentinel-1 IW/EW SLCs.

 ### Burst InSAR Processing